 - Facilitated internal transformations

-By acting as a consultant to the business, IT can use the business service management approach to collaborate in establishing use of contextualised information for the benefit of all.
+By acting as a consultant to the business, IT can use the business service management approach to collaborate in establishing the use of contextualized information for all benefits.
 In the end, collaboration, transparency and understanding the importance of business needs not only serves to improve the quality of customer relations but also the quality of service offered to other company employees.